-Good Jobs First, a policy group dedicated to corporate and government accountability, released a report June 19 that found Ohio tied with Texas at No. 3 for megadeals, which Good Jobs First defines as subsidies worth $75 million or more.
+In the Good Jobs First report released on June 19, Ohio tied with Texas as No. 3 for megadeals, which Good Jobs First defines as subsidies worth $75 million or more.
 Michigan topped the list with 29 deals, followed by New York with 23.

 It’s no secret the deal with Convergys went sour for Cincinnati.
 In December 2011, the company, which provides outsourced call center services, agreed to pay a $14 million reimbursement to the city because the company’s downtown employment fell below 1,450 — the number of jobs required under the initial deal.
 The reimbursement deal also calls for the company to pay an additional $5 million if its downtown employment falls below 500 before 2020.

 The Good Jobs First report finds this kind of failure is not exclusive to the Convergys megadeal or Cincinnati; instead, the report argues that megadeals are expensive and often fail to live up to expectations.

 “Despite their high costs, some of the deals involve little if any new job creation,” said Good Jobs First executive director Greg LeRoy in a statement.
 “Some are instances of job blackmail, in which a company threatens to move and gets paid to stay put.
 Others involve interstate job piracy, in which a company gets subsidies to move existing jobs across a state border, sometimes within the same metropolitan area.”